ractivejs/ractivejs.github.io/docs/api/initialization-options.md

 })
 ```

-When using data on components in object form, the data is attached to the component's prototype.
-Standard prototype rules apply, which means modifying data on the prototype will affect all instances using that prototype.
+When using the object form, the data is attached to the component's prototype.
+Standard prototype rules apply.

 ```js
 const Component = Ractive.extend({